 It appears that more people are moving from Chicago, Los Angeles, Miami and Detroit than are moving in.

-Detroit movers are mostly moving to the Eastern States while people in Los Angeles seem to be moving north to Northern California, Oregon and Washington as well as to Texas and the Eastern States.
+Detroit movers are mostly moving to the Eastern States while people in Los Angeles seem to be moving north to Northern California, Oregon, and Washington as well as to Texas and the Eastern States.
 Chicago movers, on the other hand, moved to a variety of areas, as did residents of Miami, who the majority appear to have moved a little closer to home.

 Areas People are Moving To

-Seattle was ranking high in terms of how many people were moving to it, but it's dropped over the past years.
+Seattle was ranking high regarding how many people were moving to it, but it's dropped over the past years.
 Slightly more people moving to King County, WA than from Honolulu County, HI, for example.
 Atlanta is another city with more inbound traffic than outbound, although it appears that most people are moving from the Eastern and Central States to Atlanta than from Washington and Oregon, although the numbers are not as high as I had expected.
 Talk of the tech companies moving to Atlanta, GA.
 For example, 94 people moved from Santa Clara County, CA (Silicon Valley) to Fulton County, GA, while 181 made reverse moves.
 However, it's interesting to note that there appears to have been more moves from Santa Clara County to areas in Texas than vice versa.
 This makes sense considering the number of companies moving from California to Texas in the last few years.

 How to Use the Map

 The final result?
 Not only can you find out where people are moving to, but also if they appear to be moving for the possibility of higher wages.
 Of course, the wages listed are not in a specific market, rather they're an average rate of those individuals moving inbound and outbound.
-Regardless, this information allows for a quick analysis of current trends and for your own interpretation behind people's decisions to move.
+Regardless, this information allows for a quick analysis of current trends and for your interpretation of people's decisions to move.